rsedivy/polaroids_third/README.md

 * You have to log in each time you run the project.
 * This code only counts continuous patreon membership.
   * This is not a bug, it's a feature!
-* In it's current form, this is **absolutely not safe to run on a publicly accessible server**.
+* In its current form, this is **absolutely not safe to run on a publicly accessible server**.
   * Run it locally only.
 * There's lots of bad practices in this code which I can't be bothered to fix.
   * Then again, having a (relatively mundane) patreon reward that requires a custom software solution sounds like bad practice to me too.